xpack-dev-tools/riscv-none-elf-gcc-xpack/README-BUILD.md

 ## Repositories

-The build scripts use a set of local repositories, to accommodate the small changes required by the `riscv-none-embed-` prefix:
+The build scripts use a set of local repositories, to accommodate the small changes required by the `riscv-none-elf-` prefix:

 - [xpack-dev-tools/riscv-binutils-gdb](https://github.com/xpack-dev-tools/riscv-binutils-gdb)
 - [xpack-dev-tools/riscv-gcc](https://github.com/xpack-dev-tools/riscv-gcc)